 Carprofen: The Bottom Line

 When all is said and done, we know that you only want the very best for your four-legged companion.
-Recognizing that your dog is in pain is heart-breaking and leaves pet parents wondering how to proceed.
-The main thing that we want to stress is the importance of knowing the associated risks of the conventional medication you are prescribed prior to administering it.
-It can ultimately be the difference between life and death for your pet.
+Recognizing that your dog is in pain is heartbreaking and leaves pet parents wondering how to proceed.
+We want to stress that you know the associated risks of the conventional medication that your veterinarian prescribed for your dog.

 A life full of pain is no way to live.
 We sincerely hope that your pup feels better soon.